kagzouli/StationDemoProject/terraformaws/README.md

 # Station Demo

 The architecture of the projet is based on AWS component.
-This is the AWS architecture schema of the project : <br/><br/><br/>
+This is the AWS architecture schema of the project : <br/>

+We use Terraform version 0.15.5
+<br/><br/>

 ![picture](./schemaArchitectureAWS.png)